diamondo25/whistleslacker/README.md

 # whistleslacker
-#### Make a private channel public.
+#### Make a private slack channel public.
 Or, at least, moving everyone over to a public channel...

 It's recommended to use your token used on the admin page (run `boot_data.api_token` inside the console on the admin page) as it would otherwise block you from switching a user from single-channel (ultra restricted) to a multi-channel (restricted) guest.